 Over the last few weeks, Catholic Charities employees from several programs have participated in the distribution of food to clients and the public.
 These donations are possible thanks to collaborations with Catholic Charities USA, The Palm Beach County Food Bank and from donations made through this website.
 On behalf of our employees and clients, thank you for making this possible.

 Catholic Charities Operations Status

-At this time, Catholic Charities programs and ministries are closed to the public and staff are working remotely.
+At this time, Catholic Charities programs and ministries are seeing clients by appointment only.
 The safety and well-being of our employees, volunteers, clients and visitors is a main priority.
-In order to protect the health and well-being of our staff, volunteers and clients, Catholic Charities will not be allowing access to our facilities while the outbreak continues until further notice.
+All staff, clients, visitors, and volunteers must wear masks when onsite and get their temperature taken on arrival.
 If you need to speak to or meet with one of our staff members, please call or email them directly.
 Click here to be directed to our directory.

 At Catholic Charities, we are deeply concerned about the well-being of those who are being affected by the pandemic, as well as our clients, volunteers and staff members.
 We continue to monitor the situation and make appropriate programmatic changes as necessary (please see programmatic updates below).